LatitudeAdjustment/auth1/README.md

 ## Add Generator

-Is generator part of Phoenix yet?
+We can check to see if the generator is part of Phoenix.

 ```bash
 $ mix phx.gen.auth Accounts User users